 This is a simple integrity test that often shows the general location of any weak spots, but exact locations will still need to be found visually or with other detection methods.
 The weight of the water can also be an issue if it exceeds the building’s load capacity, which is common if any portion of the roof slopes at a rate greater than a ¼” every foot.
 For bigger slopes, a significantly larger volume of water is required, the weight of which can quickly add up and become dangerous.

 Lastly, getting the water off of the roof is not as simple as opening the roof drain, as severe flooding can damage drainage pipes and cause flooding inside your building.
-This may be a simple method, but it can also lead to headaches and may still require further testing.
+This may be a simple leak detection method, but it can also lead to headaches and may still require further testing.

 Spray testing involves spraying dedicated roof areas with water to simulate regular or extreme weather conditions.
 The wind is also simulated, and for a period of several hours during the “storm,” the interior ceiling below the roof is inspected for leaks.